 This will bring you to a page listing each individual form response submission.
 Again, this data can be sorted using filter options at the top.
 You can download or delete data from this page as well.

-To take a closer look at a specific form, click the “View” button on the right side.
+To take a closer look at a specific form, click the “submission” itself to open and overlay it from the right.

 In Report Submissions